Compositions for organ by Jean Sibelius: Intrada

 Sibelius wrote Intrada (Op.
 111a) on occasion of the 1925 state visit of King Gustav V of Sweden (left); the Finnish organist John Sundberg (right) premiered the piece at Helsinki Cathedral (center).

-In August 1925, Sibelius paused work on hs major project at the time, the incidental music to the The Tempest (Op.
+In August 1925, Sibelius paused work on his major project at the time, the incidental music to The Tempest (Op.
 109) to compose an occasional piece for solo organ—a genre that he had never before attempted.
 The event was the state visit of King Gustav V of Sweden, who was scheduled to attend a special church service at Helsinki Cathedral (then known as Nikolai Church).
 Sibelius responded with Intrada, "a monumental, hugely dignified piece", that the Finnish organist John Sundberg—with whom the composer had consulted on the capabilities of the cathedral's organ—premiered on 22 August.

 Intrada takes about 5 minutes to play; its time signature is 3/2 and its tempo marking is Largamente molto (poco adagio).
 Stylistically, it is related to the Symphony No. 7 (Op.
 105) from the previous year, as well as Prospero from The Tempest (Suite No. 2, Movement IV; 1926).
 It has since become one of the most performed pieces in the Finnish organ repertoire—indeed, "something of a display piece" for domestic organists.
 The Finnish firm R. E. Westerlund published the double pedal version of Intrada in 1943 and the single-pedal version in 1957.
 (Note: Intrada exists in both a version for single pedal and double pedal [HUL 0828]; a brief sketch [HUL 0052] is extant.
 They have been recorded by the Finnish organist Harri Viitanen as part of BIS's Sibelius Edition (Volume 13).)